Buford City School District

 The Buford City School District is a school district in Gwinnett County, Georgia, United States.
 The Georgia Department of Education announced Buford Academy as a 2014 Highest-Performing School.
 Buford City Schools (BCSS) serves approximately 5,000 students in a campus-like setting of five schools, two performing arts centers, and a multi-purpose arena.
-Buford City Schools boasts beautiful facilities, including a brand new Buford High School, and has a rich tradition of success in academics, arts, and athletics.
 In October 2020, Niche again named BCS the Number One School District in Georgia—an honor that has been bestowed upon the district for six consecutive years.

+The district includes the city of Buford; it is partially in Gwinnett County and partially in Hall County.